seqeralabs/tower-cli/USAGE.md

 ### Launch a preconfigured pipeline

-When launching a pipeline from the Launchpad, if no custom parameters are passed via the CLI then the defaults set for the pipeline in the Launchpad will be used.
+If no custom parameters are passed via the CLI during launch, the defaults set for the pipeline in the Launchpad will be used.

-> **Note**: Platform CLI users are bound to the same user permissions that apply in the platform UI.
+> **Note**: tw CLI users are bound to the same user permissions that apply in the Platform UI.
 Launch users can launch pre-configured pipelines in the workspaces they have access to, but they cannot add or run new pipelines.

 ```console
 $ tw launch my_rnaseq_nf_pipeline